niklasnolte/MonotonicNetworks/README.md

 - The `LipschitzLinear` class is a linear layer with a Lipschitz constraint on its weights.

 - The `MonotonicLayer` class is a linear layer with a Lipschitz constraint on its weights and monotonicity constraints that can be specified for each input dimension, or for each input-output pair.
 For instance, suppose we want to model a 2 input x 3 output linear layer.
-We specify the monotonic constraints wrt. the first input: [1,0,-1].
+We specify the monotonic constraints wrt. the first input: `[1,0,-1]`.
 Thus, the first output is monotonically increasing (1), the second has no constraint (0) and the third is monotonically decreasing (-1) wrt. the first input.
-For the second input: [0,1,0] only the second output has a monotonically increasing constraint.
+For the second input: `[0,1,0]` only the second output has a monotonically increasing constraint.
 The code for this looks as follows:
 ```python
 import monotonicnetworks as lmn

 linear = lmn.MonotonicLayer(2, 3, monotonic_constraints=[[1, 0, -1], [0, 1, 0]])
 ```
-The accepted 2D tensor shape for monotonic constraints is [input_dim, output_dim] Using a 1D tensor for the constraint assumes that they are the same for each output dimension.
+The accepted 2D tensor shape for monotonic constraints is [input_dim, output_dim].
+Using a 1D tensor for the constraint assumes that they are the same for each output dimension.
 By default, the code assumes all outputs are monotonically increasing with all inputs.